tumagonx/nwjs_docs_old/Differences-of-JavaScript-contexts.md

 ## Avoiding Node's setImmediate

 Switching between WebKit's and Node's contexts takes some time.
-In most cases this does not constitute a problem, but using Node's [`setImmediate`](http://nodejs.org/docs/latest/api/timers.html#timers_setimmediate_callback_arg) (exported from some Node.js module) can be less immediate than expected.
+In most cases this does not constitute a serious problem, but if you are in a WebKit's context and you are simply deferring some function's execution, then using Node's [`setImmediate`](http://nodejs.org/docs/latest/api/timers.html#timers_setimmediate_callback_arg) (exported from some Node.js module) can become less immediate than you would be happy to experience.

 To work around this problem it's usually enough to define (in WebKit's context) and use David Baron's [`setZeroTimeout`](http://dbaron.org/log/20100309-faster-timeouts) function instead of Node's `setImmediate`.